AntumDeluge/RockmanCopySystem/README.md

 the PlayStation Portable.
 It's open source and subject to the terms of the [Mozilla Public License, v.
 2.0](https://mozilla.org/MPL/2.0/).

-Note: while the DLL file for SDL 1.2 is included in the archive for Windows, the DLL file for SDL 2.0 has to be downloaded separately.

 ## Building

 The [CMake Build System](https://cmake.org/) is used for configuring and compiling.